 Could this be done at block level?
 Might be difficult.

-Generally interesting, further study beneficial.
+Generally asserted to be interesting, further study beneficial.
 Could also be used in scalability and dynamic RPR.

 The method of decreasing chroma QP should be studied in EE1 for the superresolution experiments.